demirantay/notebook/syllabus-compsci.md

    - [ ] Book: Appel.
 Modern Compiler implementation in C/Java/ML.
    - [ ] Project : Create a basic compiler for your own language-to-assembly.
    - [ ] Project : Build a interpreter and a interpereted language like python.
-   - [ ] Optional: Book: Robert Morgan.
-Building an Optimizing compiler.
-   - [ ] Optional: Book: The Dragon Book (only do it if you want to be advanced, optional)
+   - [ ] Optional: Do more books and projects if you want to focus on this subject.
-   - [ ] Optional: Project : Build and maintain a optimized compiler.

 ### Distributed Systems